navnit75/Bitcoin/README.md

 Each node is given 5 wallets i.e. 5 pairs of *<publicKey, privateKey>* to give **Multi-Transaction support.**

-There is a config file *(config.py)* that allows adjusting the hyper-parameters of the Blockchain like number of nodes in the network, arity of Merkle tree, Nonce size, Hash size etc.
+There is a [`config.py`](Common/config.py) that allows adjusting the hyper-parameters of the Blockchain like number of nodes in the network, arity of Merkle tree, Nonce size, Hash size etc.

 Running the Code in Virtual Environment